rbnhmll/vue-workshop/vueJS_workshop.md

 ### Building the SearchType functionality

 Depending on which option is selected, we can change the type of search we want to perform.
 The two types of searches we want to perform are `repo` and `developer`.
-Let's put these as options inside out data Object, so we can loop over them.
+Let's put these as options inside out data `Object`, so we can loop over them.

 ```html
 <script>